kiboschool/programming2-final-project/README.md

 You should select option #2 in the CLI, and see that after closing the program, you can load a tournament and see all its games!

+By this stage, the `test_load_tournament` should be passing when you run unit tests

 # Milestone 3: Updating the tournament
 As the tournament progress, and we play games, we will want to update games with no known players.